Belmont (WA)

 Belmont has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the population of the Belmont (WA) statistical area (Lv2) is estimated at around 8,074 people.
-This reflects an increase of 1,115 individuals since the 2021 Census, which reported a population of 6,959 people.
-The change was inferred from AreaSearch's estimation of the resident population at 7,913 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 45 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,847 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Belmont (WA) (SA2)'s growth rate of 16.0% since the 2021 Census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
-Overseas migration was primarily responsible for population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Belmont (WA) is around 8,076.
+This reflects a growth of 1,117 people since the 2021 Census, which reported a population of 6,959.
+The change was inferred from AreaSearch's estimate of 7,913 residents following examination of ABS ERP data released in June 2024 and an additional 46 validated new addresses since the Census date.
+This results in a density ratio of 1,848 persons per square kilometer, above the national average assessed by AreaSearch.
+Belmont's growth rate of 16.1% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data to estimate post-2032 growth.
-Projecting forward with demographic trends, an above median population growth is expected for statistical areas analysed by AreaSearch.
-The Belmont (WA) (SA2) is projected to grow by 1,047 persons to reach a total of 9,121 people by 2041, reflecting an increase of 8.8% over the 17-year period from Nov 2025 to Dec 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,064 persons to reach a total population of approximately 9,140 by 2041, reflecting an increase of 8.9% over the 17-year period.

 Frequently Asked Questions - Population